A lot or a little?

 Is it any good?

-This math and language site gives kids a chance to partake in independent practice and focus on areas where they need or want to improve.
-For example, at the sixth-grade level there are 292 types of math-skills-practice activities.
-Individual reports with item analysis, usage, and other information let parents get specific information to differentiate instruction for their child.
+This academic skill-building site/app gives kids a chance to partake in independent practice and focus on areas where they need or want to improve.
+For example, at the sixth-grade level, IXL presents 320 math skills practice activities.
+Parents can view kids' scores for various skill exercises, the questions they answered, and other specific information to differentiate instruction for their child.
 The "Trouble Spot" report can be very useful in quickly identifying where kids are having a hard time and where they need extra help.

-Families can talk about ways to use the math skills they're practicing in the real world.
+How can you use the math skills you're practicing in the real world?
 When do we use addition in everyday life?
 How about algebra?